7mind/sick/README.md

 | Scala    | Yes                    | Yes                    | No             | No              | Circe         | N/A         |
 | C#       | Yes                    | Yes                    | No             | No              | JSON.Net      | Custom      |

+Also we provide basic JavaScript implementation backed by Scala.JS.

 #### Supported types

 A type marker is represented as a single-byte unsigned integer.
 The possible values are: